inet-framework/inet-tutorials/configurator/doc/step9.md

 ## The model

-This step uses the `ConfiguratorC` network, defined in ConfiguratorC.ned.
+This step uses the `ConfiguratorC` network, defined in <a srcfile="configurator/ConfiguratorC.ned"/>.

 <img class="screen" src="step8network.png" width="850px">